U.S. prepares new sanctions as Russian drones and missiles kill 6 in Ukraine

-KYIV, Ukraine — U.S. Treasury Secretary Scott Bessent said on Wednesday the Trump administration is getting ready to announce increased sanctions on Russia as U.S.-led efforts to end the war flounder and Ukraine's president seeks more foreign military help.
+WASHINGTON — U.S. Treasury Secretary Scott Bessent said Wednesday that the Trump administration was preparing to announce increased sanctions on Russia as U.S.-led efforts to end the war flounder and Ukraine's president seeks more foreign military help.

-“We are going to announce either after the close this afternoon or first thing tomorrow morning a substantial pickup in Russia sanctions," Bessent told reporters at the White House.
-Bessent made his comments as NATO Secretary General Mark Rutte was in Washington for talks, and was preparing to meet President Donald Trump at the White House.
+Bessent told reporters at the White House that an announcement about "a substantial pickup in Russia sanctions" would be made later Wednesday or Thursday morning.
+He made the comments as NATO Secretary General Mark Rutte was in Washington for talks with President Donald Trump.
+The military alliance has been coordinating deliveries of weapons to Ukraine, many of them purchased from the United States by Canada and European countries.

+Later, Bessent told Fox Business Network that the action would be "one of the largest sanctions we’ve done against the Russian Federation.”

 At least 29 people, including five children, were wounded in Kyiv, which appeared to be the main target, authorities said.